Current Work

 The rude boy stood tall

-and told me he
+and he told me that he

 shot squirrels and cats